 The marginal increase in revenue for the Wiring Device Manufacturing industry has mostly been a result of fluctuations in demand from downstream industries.
 In 2009, domestic demand for wiring devices plummeted as demand from residential building construction fell.
 However, in the five years to 2021, a recovery in key downstream industries and a rise in exports will support revenue growth for the industry.
 The Canadian housing market is expected to increase steadily in the five years to 2021; as a result, demand from those industries for wiring devices, such as connectors and switches, will rise, driving industry revenue growth.
 Over the period, exports, especially to the United States, will help industry operators with an alternative revenue stream to help offset rising imports... purchase to read more

 Industry Report - Industry Investment Chapter

-Direct labour costs are above average in this industry, accounting for 16.6% of revenue.
-Employment and wages are expected to increase in the five years to 2019, as key downstream markets expand.
-Due to higher labour costs, industry operators in Canada are susceptible to competition from products imported from foreign countries where wages are lower, such as China... purchase to read more
+Labour costs are above average in this industry, accounting for 20.1% of revenue.
+Due to higher labour costs, industry operators in Canada are susceptible to competition from products imported from foreign countries where wages are lower, such as China.
+The industry is attempting to address this through productivity and efficiency improvements. .. purchase to read more